TwixmixyJanet/regex-tutorial/gist-template.md

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
+In this tutorial I will be showing you how regex can be utilized.
+For this tutorial we will be using the email address example and each aspect of how regex it used will be discussed through that point of view.

 ## Table of Contents